ahmetb/RectangleWin/README.md

 ## Why?

-It seems that no window snapping utility for Windows is capable of letting user snip windows to {left, right, top, bottom} {half, two-thirds, one-third }
+It seems that no window snapping utility for Windows is capable of letting user snap windows to edges or corners in {half, two-thirds, one-third} sizes using configurable **shortcut keys**, and center windows in a screen like Rectangle.app does, so I wrote this small utility for myself.

-using configurable shortcut keys, and center windows in a screen like Rectangle.app does, so I wrote this small utility for myself.
+I've tried the native Windows shortcuts and PowerToys FancyZones and they are not supporting corners, alternating between half and one/two thirds, and are not offering enough hotkey support.

 ## Roadmap